DolphDev/PSV/Documentation/What to avoid.md

-#What to advoid and Gotachas.
+#What to avoid and Gotachas.

 ##Implementation Details.